Skip to content

 Imbi v2 uses a multi-database architecture optimized for different data patterns:

-• ClickHouse: Analytics database for operations logs, metrics, and time-series data
+• ClickHouse: Analytics database for operations logs, audit logs, email logs, API-key usage, and time-series metrics (ReplacingMergeTree for idempotent writes)

 • FastAPI: Async Python web framework for the REST API